-Ramirez’s current scholarship focuses on pedagogical practices that advance educational intersectional equity, particularly through dialogue as a pedagogy and practice.
+Ramirez’s current scholarship focuses on pedagogical practices to advance educational intersectional equity, particularly through dialogue as a pedagogy and practice.
 Drawing on her foundation in dialogism and narrative study, her work theorizes and studies dialogue experiences as an engaged and inclusive form of learning across cultural perspectives.
 She has published articles on dialogue as a pedagogical practice that promotes open and meaningful conversation among students from different backgrounds.
 Her dialogue-related research work includes serving as Co-PI on a multi-year Spencer Foundation Civics Measures research grant to develop measurements for assessing dialogic and deliberative engagement across difference in educational settings.
-She is currently Project Lead and Manager of a multi-year community-based research project within CU’s Finance and Business Strategy (FBS) unit designed to train staff in critical dialogue practices and to use intersectional equity-focused dialogues to identify areas of opportunity for DEI action in FBS.
+She is currently Project Lead and Manager of two multi-year community-based research projects, within CU’s Finance and Business Strategy (FBS) unit and CU’s Office of Information Technology (OIT), designed to train staff in critical dialogue practices and to use intersectional equity-focused dialogues to identify areas of opportunity for EDI action in the organizations.
 Her earlier body of research and publishing considers narrative mappings of place in 19th/20th Century western American literature and how these narrative mappings dialogically intersect with contemporary public memory of western places.
 She is the author of Reading Helen Hunt Jackson’s Ramona and has published on Indigenous actors’ participation in the Ramona Outdoor Play as a form of cultural continuation through public performance that dialogically negotiates with an embedded, colonialist narrative of Southern California.
 She has also published on narrative mappings in Willa Cather’s novels.

 dialogue as undergraduate pedagogy, inclusive pedagogy, place studies and regionalism, western American literature, women's literature, Native American and Indigenous studies, public memory studies, tourism studies,